uonyekwuluje/uonyekwuluje.github.io/_posts/2020-10-22-apache-kafka-setup.md

 | Disk              | 50Gb      |

 ### **Cluster Servers**
-Our cluster will be made up of the following:
+Our cluster will be made up of the following:<br>
 | Hostname     | IP Address  |
 | -------------|-------------|
 | kafkanode1   | 10.0.2.4    |